 I make vegetable stir fry often for the kids’ school box to go with lemon rice, coconut rice, pudina rice or any flavoured rice dishes.
 My kids’ do not prefer gravy sides for the lunch box so this carrot poriyal comes to my rescue very often.

-This also goes well as a side with dal, rasam or sambar & rice.
-I would say just serve it as a side in a meal.
+This also goes well as a side with Chapati, Dal Fry, Rasam or Sambar & rice.
+I would say just serve it as a side in any meal.
 It tastes delicious, is healthy and super easy to make.

-However if you do not have it you may substitute it with other spice powders which I have mentioned in the substitutions section below.
+However if you do not have it, you may substitute with other spice powders which I have mentioned in the substitutions section below.

 My kids love variations so I often make this carrot poriyal with different ingredients which I have also shared below.